BunniYubel/MobileComp-Assignment-2/README.md

 Goal of the game:
 1. Time attack?
-2. Beat the boss (gain points per boss)
+2. Beat the boss (gain points per boss)?

 Internet functionality:
 1. Users log in using google
 2. Upload their scores to the database

+Basic features:
+1. Pausing the game - Menu button is on the top right
+2. Tutorial
+3. Option to turn off music
+4.